zvakanaka/auto-scan/README.md

 4. Wait for scan to complete.
 5. Replace the photos onthe scanner bed with the next photo(s).
 6. Press enter (your terminal window should have been automatically focused).
+7. Repeat steps 4-6 until all photos are scanned.